KP383/CS205_Project_2/README.md

   - The best feature subset and its accuracy at each level.
 - The total time taken for the algorithm.

-Additionally, the results will be logged to:
-- `logs/XXXX_logs.txt` for the full output.
-- `logs/XXXX_accuracy_output.txt` for best feature subsets and their accuracies at each level.

 ### Example
 Please check `logs/forward_small_logs.txt` and `logs/forward_small_accuracy_output.txt` file.